geometry-zsh/geometry/README.md

 - display arrows indicating if you need to pull, push or if you are mid-rebase
 - set the terminal title to current command and directory
 - display the number of git conflicts and total conflicts (optional)
+- colorize the ▲ based on the current hostname (optional)
 - make you the coolest hacker in the whole Starbucks

 Much like [Pure](https://github.com/sindresorhus/pure), geometry adds a different marker